kujeger/flatpak-gog/README.md

 ..and finally start it up like this:

 `flatpak run com.gog.BaldursGate2EnhancedEdition`

+## Troubleshooting
+Sometimes the start.sh script provided from GOG does not work right in our flatpak.
+You can "override" this by placing a custom start-script in overrides/starter-GAMENAME .

 ## Compatibility
 This has not been tested with many GOG games yet, and it is extremely likely that a lot of further work will be needed to cover more games.